coditori/javatori/java/spring-dans/README.md

 There is no dependency for Database here because we don't need Database even for Tests we can use Mockito.
 Just add Database dependencies and configurations to Web Layer.
 E.g [spring-boot, swagger-ui](https://github.com/massoudAfrashteh/code-examples/blob/master/java/spring-boot-swagger-ui) is a Web multi-module project that used spring-dans.

 #### Compilation
-This project will not compile alone! why? because this is a module and needs a main module "com.massoudafrashteh.code.spring" inside it's POM file.
+This project will not compile alone! why? because needs a main module "com.massoudafrashteh.code.spring" inside it's POM file.
 <pre>
   &lt;parent&gt;
     &lt;groupId&gt;com.massoudafrashteh.code.spring&lt;/groupId&gt;